montagejs/montagejs.org/docs/hello-montagejs.md

     $ minit create:app -n temp-converter
     ```

-2. Switch to the temp-converter directory and use Minit to serve your project:
+2. Switch to the temp-converter directory and use minit to serve your project:

     ```
     $ cd temp-converter